pluralsight/intro-to-pytest/tutorials/10_parameter-ception.md

 pytest -vs tests/09_params-ception_test.py
 ```

-How did that turn into 16 tests?
+How did two sets of 4 parameters turn into 16 tests?
 The short answer is that we're experiencing the [Cartesian Product](https://en.wikipedia.org/wiki/Cartesian_product) of our fixture parameters.

 But the less set-theory-intensive answer is that our test case depends on `letters_fixture`, which causes PyTest to produce a test for each letter parameter...
 And it also depends on `numbers_fixture`, which in turn wants to repeat each test with each of its own number parameters.